 A SHIRT PATTERN TO ELIMINATE GAPING

 One of the downsides of ready to wear shirts can be the gaping at the bust, especially if you have curves.
-The Harrison Shirt by Cashmerette Patterns has been designed to eliminate this problem all together!
-We thought it would look great in this Bubblegum Blue Crossweave Linen to create a fresh and light look.
+The Harrison Shirt (no longer in stock) by Cashmerette Patterns has been designed to eliminate this problem all together!
+The Assembly Line Cap Sleeve Shirt and The Oversized Shirt both come in two size ranges.
+Or Merchant and Mills have the Ellsworth which is an oversized boxy shirt.
+Any of these patterns would be great in this Bubblegum Blue Crossweave Linen to create a fresh and light look.

 A SHIRT PATTERN WITH STATEMENT SLEEVES